Skip Global navigation and goto content

 Florida Department of Health in Manatee County

-DOH-Manatee's office of Environmental Health ensures the proper management of biomedical waste by facilities that generate, store or transport it.
-This program is designed to protect the public from hepatitis, HIV and other blood-borne diseases.
-Environmental Health also manages the Sharps Disposal Program.
+DOH-Manatee's office of Environmental Public Health ensures the proper management of biomedical waste by facilities that generate, store or transport it.
+This program is designed to protect the public from hepatitis, HIV, and other blood-borne diseases.
+Environmental Public Health also manages the Sharps Disposal Program.

 What is biomedical waste?